Hero image desktop Hero image mobile

 Share this

-Carbon neutral beef and lamb farmer Mark Wootton, Jigsaw Farms min read
+Carbon conscious beef and lamb farmer Mark Wootton, Jigsaw Farms min read

-Passionate environmental stewards Mark Wootton and Eve Kantor are proud to produce sustainable lamb, wool and beef in their carbon neutral property Jigsaw farms near Hamilton, Victoria.
+Passionate environmental stewards Mark Wootton and Eve Kantor are proud to produce sustainable lamb, wool and beef on their property Jigsaw farms near Hamilton, Victoria.

 After working with the University of Melbourne and the CSIRO to measure their impact and then implementing a plan to offset that carbon footprint, Jigsaw Farms achieved carbon neutrality in 2011*.